Shruutii06/IITG_OP/README.md

 4. 🌐 Deployment
    - The dashboard is hosted online and accessible via a shareable Streamlit link.
    - https://iitgop-ezycxyfiwgtrh4vmi8tbzp.streamlit.app/

+- The SQL_project.ipynb contains some basic preprocessing of the dataset

 ---
 ## 👥 Project Team